Back to list

 For the one who wishes to be true, this gaze is not a threat: it is a guarantee.
 Nothing is vain.
 Nothing is lost.
 Nothing escapes.

-The Great Human Bug: Turning the Test Into a Judgement
+The Great Human Bias: Turning the Test Into a Judgement

-Then Al-Fajr places exact words on our automatic programme:
+Then Al-Fajr places exact words on our automatic pattern:

 As for man – when his Lord tests him by honouring him and granting him ease, he says: “My Lord has honoured me.”
 But when He tests him by restricting his provision, he says: “My Lord has humiliated me.”